mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

 #### Yuck.

-Not only is this a lot of boilerplate, but we'd also have to make sure that our classes and structure match between all of our posts.
+Not only is this a lot of boilerplate, but we'll also have to make sure that our classes and structure match between all of our posts.
 A small change to our site's stylesheets could silently break some of our old posts!

 There are two ways to address this: 1) we can create our own markdown syntax for this and extend an existing markdown converter,